ThinhLe881/payment-prediction/README.md

-# Payment Prediction Algorithm - Thinh Le
-# (Classification Algorithms)
+# Perceptron Classifier

+Implement a simple Perceptron algorithm from scratch using Python.

 ## Dataset:

 -   Payment information from 30000 online purchase orders

--   Each online purchase order and is described by 44 attributes
+-   Each online purchase order is described by 44 attributes

-## Task:
+### Objective:

--   To help the online trader to recognize if a person who makes an order is a customer who will eventually pay the goods by using data mining techniques
+To assist an online trader in identifying whether a person making an order is likely to pay, using data mining and machine learning techniques.

+### Task Overview:

--   Apply data cleaning and remove irrelevant information
+-   Data cleaning by removing irrelevant or noisy information from the dataset.

--   Randomly split the data set into a training set (70%) and a test set (30%)
+-   Randomly split the data set into a training set (70%) and a test set (30%).

--   Use a classification algorithm to build a prediction model based on the training data
+-   Use a classification algorithm to build a prediction model based on the training data.
+-   Evaluate the model's accuracy and generate classification metrics on the test set.

 ## How to run:

--   Put the dataset in the same directory with the code
+-   Put the dataset in the same directory with the code.

 -   Pre-process the dataset: